dzballer/dzballer.github.io/_posts/2019-05-30-1-week-of-vegetarian.markdown

 Of course I *know* that meat is an animal, just like lettuce is a plant, but what does it mean to understand that — to be genuinely *aware*?

-Not (intentionally) an epistemological self-circle-jerk, but between eating food *and* it is an animal, and, eating food *that* is an animal*, *the former is associating food with an abstraction first, and then the source; the latter is understanding each food as the source directly — its own entity, the animal itself.
+Not (intentionally) an epistemological self-circle-jerk, but between eating food *and* it is an animal, and, eating food *that* is an animal, the former is associating food with an abstraction first, and then the source; the latter is understanding each food as the source directly — its own entity, the animal itself.

 But Gordon Sous-Vide David Zhang, I thought you said you didn’t care about animal ethics!?
 I do!
 But this actually has nothing to do with animal ethics.
 It is about the relationship with the *concept* of food.
 Rice, lettuce, instant noodles are no different — when we eat, everything just becomes the *word* “food”.
 At some level in my mind, I’d detached from what the actual meaning or *sources* of those foods were.